kayce369/m4-hw6-georgi-kayce/README.md

 **Kayce Georgi**

 *Please note - the commits might show as completed by Patrick Georgi.
 I am out of town and using my husband's laptop to do work, but his GitBash is set up to his account.
-All work on this project was completed by me*
+All work on this project was completed by me.*

 ## Issues